 Waiting until your baby is at 24-48 hours before bathing is a WHO recommendation.
 The reason is that the vernix on your baby’s skin is antibacterial and helps their immune system.
 This is especially important if your baby is born by cesarean and not exposed to good bacteria in your birth canal.

 The stress of a bath can cause your baby’s blood sugars to drop as they use up vital energy.
 In the first 24 hours, your baby will work on regulating their body temperature.
-It’s better to bath once they are less likely to have a big drop in temperature.
-Make sure you have a lot of skin to skin with your baby to help them maintain a good temperature.
+It’s better to bath once they are less likely to have a significant drop in temperature.
+Make sure you have a lot of skin to skin with your baby to help them maintain a proper temperature.

 Related: How To Wash Your Newborn Baby

 11. Hearing Test

 Your baby will be offered a hearing screen test shortly after birth.
 This test is designed to identify if your baby has hearing loss as early as possible.
 This means you can get treatment, support, and advice as soon as possible.

 The test is called the automated otoacoustic emission (AOAE) test.
 It involves placing an earpiece on your baby’s ear and transmitting soft clicking sounds.
 The equipment will detect how your baby responds to these sounds.
 It is not painful for your baby.
 However, it may make them unsettled.

 You get a pass or a fail result straight away.
 This doesn’t mean your baby does or does not have hearing loss.
 A fail result means referral to an audiologist for further testing.

 This test is highly recommended if there is a higher risk of hearing loss or your baby has spent more than 48 hours in NICU.
 The test cost around $30-$50 to perform.

 The AOAE is a screening test, not a diagnostic test.
 That means your baby can still have some hearing loss even if they get a pass on the initial test.